LinResearchGroup-NCSU/IDEA_Model/README.md

 Before running this code, please ensure you have the following software installed:

-# Project Setup Instructions

-Before running this code, please ensure you have the following software installed:

 ## 1. Python 3

 You can download Python 3 from the official Python website.
 Follow the instructions for your operating system [here](https://www.python.org/downloads/).